codeneuro/neurofinder-datasets/README.md

 Along with the data itself, each download includes example loading scripts in `python`, `MATLAB`, and `javascript`, the source code of which are in this [reposistory](https://github.com/codeneuro/neurofinder-datasets).

 To contribute example loading scripts for other languages, just submit a pull request!
-If there are problems with the loading scripts, submit an issue on GitHub.
+If there are problems with the loading scripts, create a GitHub issue.